What is Clingy?

 One of the easiest ways to decrease the stress underlying separation anxiety is to make sure your dog gets enough daily exercise.
-Aim for 2 hours per day.
+Aim for 2 hours per day, avoiding excessive heat or cold.
 You can also stay calm to decrease the emotional energy surrounding your arrivals and departures, hire a pet sitter, take your dog to work, or enroll your dog in daycare for dogs.

 Epilepsy can be caused by many underlying conditions, and there is often no identifiable or predictable trigger of an epileptic seizure.
 Since seizures can not be prevented, they must be managed, and a clingy dog with any history of seizures should be carefully monitored for any signs of an oncoming episode.